The medicine is available on prescription as tablets. You can also buy a low-strength 10mg tablet from a pharmacy.

 It happens rarely, but less than 1 in 1,000 people taking simvastatin may have a serious side effect.

-Stop taking simvastatin and tell a doctor if you develop:
+Stop taking simvastatin and tell a doctor if you get:

-- muscle pain, tenderness, weakness or cramps (signs of muscle breakdown and kidney damage)
+- muscle pain, tenderness, weakness or cramps - these are signs of muscle breakdown and kidney damage

-- severe tummy pain (a sign of inflammation of the pancreas)
+- severe tummy pain - this is a sign of pancreas problems

-- a cough, feeling short of breath, and weight loss (signs of interstitial lung disease)
+- a cough, feeling short of breath, and weight loss - this is a sign of lung disease